dd900/Mix-Image-GUI/README.md

 Box Art is pinned Bottom Left<br>
 Logo is pinned Bottom Right<br><br>

+Use Escape Key to close the Preview Window and change variables.<br>
+You can only save if the Preview Window is open.<br><br>

 Screenshot and Box are required!<br><br>

 See included screenshots for more help.<br><br>